The Graphical User Interface (GUI)

 The main window and sidebars are described in the sub-sections of this section.

-The GUI also contains a menu bar, status bar, and toolbars, all of which are described in a subsection of this section.
+The GUI also contains a menu bar, status bar, and toolbars, all of which are described in the topic Menu Bar, Toolbars, Status Bar.

 Switching on and off the display of sidebars